 In an attempt to settle the claim before proceedings commenced, the Defendant repeated their earlier offer to settle for £10,000.
 At this stage, they admitted primary liability but raised potential allegations of contributory negligence against the Claimant.
 The Defendant referred to evidence, which they did not provide to us, that the Mr A was riding his bike without lights.

-We prepared a schedule of loss which set out financial losses incurred.
+Our cycling accident solicitors prepared a schedule of loss which set out financial losses incurred.
 These included a claim for over £1,200 for damage to the Claimant’s bike and over £5,000 for the recommended surgery.

-Our Personal Injury solicitors sent the medical report and evidence of financial losses to the Defendant and started settlement negotiations.
+We sent the medical report and evidence of financial losses to the Defendant and started settlement negotiations.
 The claim settled for £17,500.